number-25/rich_directRNA/docs/output.md

 <details markdown="1">
 <summary>Output files</summary>

-- `multiqc/`
+- `transcript_quantification/oarfish/<samplename>/`
-  - `multiqc_report.html`: a standalone HTML file that can be viewed in your web browser.
-  - `multiqc_data/`: directory containing parsed statistics from the different tools used in the pipeline.
-  - `multiqc_plots/`: directory containing static images from the report in various formats.
+  - `*.quant.gz`: a tab separated file listing the quantified targets, as well as information about their length and other metadata.
+The num_reads column provides the estimate of the number of reads originating from each target.
+  - `*.meta_info.json`: a JSON format file containing information about relevant parameters with which oarfish was run, and other relevant inforamtion from the processed sample apart from the actual transcript quantifications.

 </details>

-[oarfish](https://github.com/COMBINE-lab/oarfish) is a program for quantifying transcript-level expression from long-read (i.e. Oxford nanopore cDNA and direct RNA and PacBio) sequencing technologies. oarfish requires a sample of sequencing reads aligned to the transcriptome (currntly not to the genome).
+[oarfish](https://github.com/COMBINE-lab/oarfish) is a program for quantifying transcript-level expression from long-read (i.e. Oxford nanopore cDNA and direct RNA and PacBio) sequencing technologies. oarfish requires a sample of sequencing reads aligned to the transcriptome (currently not to the genome).
 It handles multi-mapping reads through the use of probabilistic allocation via an expectation-maximization (EM) algorithm.